junxit/us-congress-bills-114/metadata.md

 - 2016-04-15 — Introduced in House
 - 2016-04-15 — Referred to the House Committee on Transportation and Infrastructure.
 - 2016-04-15 — Sponsor introductory remarks on measure.
 (CR E496)
+- 2016-04-18 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2016-04-20 — Committee Consideration and Mark-up Session Held.
+- 2016-04-20 — Ordered to be Reported by Voice Vote.
+- 2016-04-20 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2016-05-03 — Placed on the House Calendar, Calendar No. 111.
+- 2016-05-03 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-534.
+- 2016-05-03 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-534.